How to start growing your business in five simple steps.

 This is also where I might ask a lot of questions about your business – please answer them.
 Understanding your business, services, and your target audience is the key to helping your business.
 If, after learning about your needs, I’m sure I can genuinely help your business – we’re all set!

-Please note that out of respect for those who are already waiting for their work I never agree to extremely short deadlines.
+Please note that out of respect for those who are already waiting for their work I never agree to extremely short deadlines on CRO jobs.

 First I look for all the data and information that might benefit your copy.
 In this stage, I sometimes ask some extra questions regarding your business and customers.

 Outline & Draft

 No text can be written in one sitting.
 After I have researched your audience and gathered all the information for the text, I prepare an outline which later gets turned into a draft.
 Once ready, the draft has to wait at least 24 hours before I look at it again (I come up with the best ideas when I see the text after a 1 or 2-day break, not right after I write it for the first time).

 After rewriting the draft, I send you the text.
 Depending on your decision, I can edit the copy if you believe it needs some extra changes.